SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/NSPocketAgent/RegisterDeviceForPushNotification.md

----
+﻿---
-title: crmscript_ref_NSPocketAgent_RegisterDeviceForPushNotification_NSPocketDeviceInfo_p_0
+title: crmscript_ref_NSPocketAgent_RegisterDeviceForPushNotification
-description: NSPocketAgent.RegisterDeviceForPushNotification(NSPocketDeviceInfo p_0)
+description: Void RegisterDeviceForPushNotification(PocketDeviceInfo deviceInfo)
 intellisense: NSPocketAgent.RegisterDeviceForPushNotification
-keywords: RegisterDeviceForPushNotification(NSPocketDeviceInfo)
+keywords: NSPocketAgent,RegisterDeviceForPushNotification
 so.topic: reference
 ---

 Register a device that should receive push notifications when notable events occour

+**Parameters:**
-* **deviceInfo:** Properties for the device to register
+ - **deviceInfo** Properties for the device to register